drud/ddevcom/docs/test-plan.md

 - [ ] Click **Git Integration -> Git repository provider** link and confirm it navigates to the DDEV-Live Providers documentation in a new tab
 - [ ] Click **Continuous Integration -> CI/CD** link and confirm it navigates to the DDEV-Live CI/CD page
 - [ ] Click **Tutorial: DDEV-LIve + Jenkins** button and confirm it navigates to the DDEV-Live Jenkins tutorial documentation.
-- [ ] Click the next **Start a free trial** button and confirm it navigates to the DDEV-Live dashboard registration page.
+- [ ] Click the next **Start a free trial** button and confirm it navigates to the DDEV-Live dashboard registration page in a new tab.
 - [ ] Click the next **Request Demo** button and confirm it navigates to the Contact page
-- [ ] Click the final **Start a free trial** button and confirm it navigates to the DDEV-Live dashboard registration page.
+- [ ] Click the final **Start a free trial** button and confirm it navigates to the DDEV-Live dashboard registration page in a new tab.
 - [ ] Click the final **Request Demo** button and confirm it navigates to the Contact page

 ### Recent Posts